-Mr C T Burrell, Mr G J Vickery and Mr R J Burrell are Directors of Burrell Stockbroking Pty Ltd. This company provides stockbroking and secretarial, portfolio administration and management services to the Company.
-An amount of \$2,504 (2022: \$425) in brokerage was paid by the Company to Burrell Stockbroking Pty Ltd during the year, and an amount of \$20,696 (2022: \$21,155) was paid in respect of the other services.
+Messrs C T Burrell, G J Vickery and R J Burrell are Directors of Burrell Stockbroking Pty Ltd. This company provides stockbroking and secretarial, portfolio administration and management services to the Company.
+An amount of \$670 (2023: \$2,504) in brokerage was paid by the Company to Burrell Stockbroking Pty Ltd during the year, and an amount of \$20,881 (2023: \$20,696) was paid in respect of the other services.

-Mr C T Burrell, Mr G J Vickery and Mr R J Burrell are Directors of Burrell & Co Holdings Pty Ltd. This company provides clearing and settlement services to the Company.
+Messrs C T Burrell, G J Vickery and R J Burrell are Directors of Burrell & Co Holdings Pty Ltd. This company provides clearing and settlement services to the Company.
 There were no fees or charges paid by the Company to Burrell & Co Holdings Pty Ltd during the year.

 Mr S S Pritchard is a Director of Newcastle Capital Market Registries Pty Limited.
 This company provides share registry services to the Company.
-An amount of \$10,802 (2022: \$9,932) was paid by the Company to Newcastle Capital Market Registries Pty Limited during the year.
+An amount of \$7,478 (2023: \$10,802) was paid by the Company to Newcastle Capital Market Registries Pty Limited during the year.

-Australia & International Holdings Limited Directors' declaration
+Australia & International Holdings Limited Consolidated Entity Disclosure Statement 30 June 2024